OutOfSyncStudios/lodash-ex/README.md

 <a name="license"></a>
 # [License](#license)

-Copyright (c) 2018,2019 Jay Reardon -- Licensed under the MIT license.
+Copyright (c) 2018,2019 Out of Sync Studios LLC -- Licensed under the MIT license.